pambda/pambda-cwlogs/README.md

     - The name of the log group.
 - `options.makeLogStreamName(event, context)`
     - The function makes the name of the log stream.
+    - If this function returns falsy, logs are discarded.

 ## context.logEvent(...args)